Blesson-Tomy/AI_Face_Recognition/README.md

 1) Clone the repositary into personal computer
 2) Ensure that Python is installed
 3) Install OpenCV and face_recognition modules of Python
-4) Create a directory 'faces' and upload png images of faces that you would like to train the model with
+4) Create a directory 'faces' and upload png images of faces that you would like to train the model with.
 5) Run the program.